angulardart/site-angulardart/src/angular/guide/template-syntax.md

 HTML is the language of the Angular template.
 Almost all HTML syntax is valid template syntax.
 The `<script>` element is a notable exception;
-it is forbidden, eliminating the risk of script injection attacks.
+it's forbidden, eliminating the risk of script injection attacks.
 In practice, `<script>` is ignored and a warning appears in the browser console.
 See the [Security](security.html) page for details.

 Some legal HTML doesn't make much sense in a template.
 The `<html>`, `<body>`, and `<base>` elements have no useful role.
-Pretty much everything else is fair game.
+Pretty much everything else can be used.

 You can extend the HTML vocabulary of your templates with components and directives that appear as new elements and attributes.
 In the following sections, you'll learn how to get and set DOM (Document Object Model) values dynamically through data binding.